azifydev/aziface-mobile/README.md

 ### `vocal`

 This method must be used to **activate** the vocal guidance of the Aziface SDK.
-Android only.

-### `isVocalEnabled`

-This method checks if the vocal guidance is activated in the Aziface SDK.
-Returns `true` if the vocal guidance is activated, otherwise `false`.
-Android only.

 ### `setTheme`